Siege of Ostend: Analysis

-The siege of Ostend was the longest military campaign of the Eighty Years' War, and one of the longest and bloodiest sieges in world history: during which more than 100,000 people were killed, died, wounded or succumbed to disease; on both sides, the exact amount is impossible to pin down.
+The siege of Ostend was the longest military campaign of the Eighty Years' War, and one of the longest and bloodiest sieges in world history: more than 100,000 people were killed, wounded or succumbed to disease; on each side, a precise number of casualties is impossible to pin down.
 Four hundred years after the siege, in the refurbishment of the city, human remains were still being discovered.

-The siege consisted of people from different lands, races and religion.
-Pope Clement VIII had supported the catholic cause, sending money and military advisers to the siege.
-Emanuel van Meteren, one of the chroniclers of the siege, defined Ostend as "a potpourri of nationalities".

-Military engineering

-With Ostend being supplied from the sea, regular siege warfare techniques were infeasible.
-The royal army's military engineers were forced to devise new methods to facilitate the capture of the town.
-The Italian architect Pompeo Targone had many devices designed for this purpose but in the end they were largely ineffective.
+The Spaniards and their empire troops had lost between 60,000 and 70,000 men in the fighting.
+The Dutch and their allies had lost in the region of 30,000 to 40,000; records state that nearly 1,000 healthy soldiers were needed every month to replace the injured, dead and sick.
+Between July 1601 and June 1604 a total of 151 Dutch and English companies served in Ostend alongside to the figure of 2,800.